casperchen1/codefest-2025-fall-BE/README.md

 purpose:
-send the user location to the server, and return the nearest facility around. increase the points of the user if he's within the `MAX_DISTANCE`
+send the user location to the server, and return the nearest facility around. increase the points of the user if he's within the `MAX_DISTANCE` inRange is true if the user is can obtain points

 body:
 ```json